-- IV.D.5.1: District Annual Institutional Effectiveness Report - IV.D.5.2: Board Meeting Agenda and Minutes Reflecting Institutional Effectiveness Report Review - IV.D.5.3: Summary Scorecard Reports from the Colleges to the Board - IV.D.5.4: Board Meeting Agenda and Minutes Reflecting Scorecard Report Review
+IV.D.5.1: District Annual Institutional Effectiveness Report

+IV.D.5.2: Board Meeting Agenda and Minutes Reflecting Institutional Effectiveness Report Review

-IV.D.6 Communication between colleges and districts/systems ensures effective operations of the colleges and should be timely, accurate, and complete in order for the colleges to make decisions effectively.
+- IV.D.5.3: Summary Scorecard Reports from the Colleges to the Board - IV.D.5.4: Board Meeting Agenda and Minutes Reflecting Scorecard Report Review - 6.
+Communication between colleges and districts/systems ensures effective operations of the colleges and should be timely, accurate, and complete in order for the colleges to make decisions effectively.

-There is regular communication between the District and the colleges.
-The leadership from both the District and the colleges meet weekly to dialogue about campus needs and District support.
-The District website connects with the colleges to provide pertinent information for employees, students, and the public.
-The stakeholder groups on campuses meet with the District leadership for input and feedback of college needs through a variety of District governance and operational committees (IV.D.6.1).
+There is a constant and regular communication between the District and the Colleges.
+The leadership from both the District and the Colleges meet weekly to dialogue on campus needs and District support.
+The District website connects with the Colleges to provide pertinent information for employees, students, and the public.
+The stakeholder groups on campuses meet with the District leadership for input and feedback of College needs through a variety of

+District governance and operational committees.
 The District leadership holds an open forum at the beginning of each fall semester at each campus to gather input from college constituents and students on issues impacting students.
-The Chancellor communicates with the college presidents via regular meetings, phone calls, and emails to ensure timely response to issues and concerns that affect the operations of the College and the District.
-District governance committees provide the forum for stakeholder groups at the College to meet with the District.
-Communication during committee meetings along with weekly Chancellor's Cabinet meetings ensures that operations are timely, accurate, and complete to support effective decision making.

-Ventura College meets this standard.
-The Chancellor communicates with the college presidents via regular meetings, phone calls and emails to ensure timely responses to issues and concerns.
+The Chancellor has an open door policy that enables students, faculty and staff to voice their concerns and opinions of issues that affect the operations of the Colleges and the District.
+The Chancellor communicates with the College Presidents via regular meetings, phone calls and emails to ensure timely responses to issues and concerns.
 All governance committees communicate back to the campuses.
-Representatives on committees are responsible to carry information back to their respective constituents and solicit feedback and input.
-Details of decision making are included in the District Decision Making Document.
-Communication is always a goal that requires continual refinement and improvement.
-The numerous turn-over of administrators and the District make this an area that needs specific attention.
+Representatives on the committees are responsible to carry information back to their respective constituents and solicit feedback and input.

-Develop and implement a training session to occur at the first meeting of each District committee that summarizes the role and responsibilities of the committee members in serving as a constituency representative and sharing information and items requiring action back to their respective college groups.

-IV.D.6.1 District Decision Making Document

-IV.D.7 The district/system CEO regularly evaluates district/system and college role delineations, governance and decision-making processes to assure their integrity and effectiveness in assisting the colleges in meeting educational goals for student achievement and learning.
+7. The district/system CEO regularly evaluates district/system and college role delineations, governance and decision-making processes to assure their integrity and effectiveness in assisting the colleges in meeting educational goals for student achievement and learning.
 The district/system widely communicates the results of these evaluations and uses them as the basis for improvement.